 Get ready to run with 4 quick warm up drills

-In this week’s Midweek Mobility Dr. Megan Hersh focuses on the importance of a proper warm up up before you run.
+In this week’s Midweek Mobility Dr. Megan Hersh focuses on the importance of a proper running warm up before you run.
 She covers a dynamic warm up of 4 drills for a pain free run and to minimize risk of injury.
+Follow this running warmup guide to help you through.

 Preparation for efficient running form cannot be achieved by simply preceding your run with a five minute jog.
 The purpose of a warm up is not only to increase our heart rate and get us sweating a bit, but most importantly to get the primary muscles of action for the movement activated and ready to work.
 In order to do this efficiently we want to choose some dynamic exercises that combine movement with stretching.
 It is important to differentiate static stretching from dynamic stretching.
 Static stretching is a prolonged hold stretch typically for 30 seconds or more.
 Save these stretches for your cool down and focus more on the dynamic exercise/stretches that involves controlled, repetitive sports-specific movements that mimic the way your muscles and connective tissues will need to stretch during your chosen activity.